arpa2/steamworks/docs/pulleyscript/squeal-backend.md

 1. Copy `drv_all` from old to new, setting `out_repeats` to 1.

-2. Reproduce all driver records from the `gen_` tables, including downloads, in add mode.
+2. Reproduce all driver tuples from the `gen_` tables, including downloads, in add mode.

 3. Invoke the driver about any new entries that this creates.